Central Military Band of the People's Liberation Army of China: Uniform

 The band conductor, Senior Colonel Liu Xinbo, receiving an award with Russian Major General Timofey Mayakin at the Spasskaya Tower Military Music Festival and Tattoo in 2019.

 The Type 07, being the principal uniform of the PLA, is the official uniform of the band.
 The first unique uniform design for the band came with the Type 87 uniform, in which the band gained epaulettes among other things.
 In early August 2014, the band debuted a new uniform for their new National Marching Band in front of visiting Uzbek President Islam Karimov, a move which was praised by observers.
-The new uniform consists of white trousers and a white peaked cap as well as red closed collar overcoat.
+The new uniform consists of white trousers and a white peaked cap as well as red closed collar tunic.
 The uniform also had with a blue variant which drew comparisons with the United States Marine Corps and the Royal Marines.